fxamacker/ccf_draft/ccf_specs.md

 Author: Faye Amacker
 Version: 1.0.0
-Date: March 29, 2025
+Date: March 30, 2025

 ## Abstract

 Cadence Compact Format (CCF) is a binary data format designed for compact, efficient, and deterministic encoding of [Cadence](https://github.com/onflow/cadence) external values.
 Cadence is a modern resource-oriented programming language used by [Flow](https://github.com/onflow/flow-go) blockchain.

 CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
-CCF-based protocols can send Cadence metadata just once and CCF messages can reuse it.
+CCF-based protocols can send Cadence metadata once, and CCF messages can reuse it.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

 CCF specifies "Deterministic CCF Encoding Requirements" and makes it optional.
 CCF codecs implemented in different programming languages can produce the same deterministic encodings.
 CCF-based protocols can balance trade-offs by specifying how they use optional CCF requirements.